h0ngcha0/little-book-of-alephium/chapters/06-smart-contracts-in-ralph.md

 #### Sub Contracts

-Sub contracts on Alephium provide a simple yet powerful mechanism for organizing related contracts.
+As we explored in the [Sub Contract Functions](#sub-contract-functions) section, sub contracts on Alephium provide a simple yet powerful mechanism for organizing related contracts.
 They enable developers to construct tree-like structures of contracts that can be traversed similar to navigating through domain names.
-Each sub-contract is a fully functional contract that can maintain its own state, issue tokens, and implement complex business logic, which makes it more powerful than traditional tree or map data structures.
+Each sub contract is a fully functional contract that can maintain its own state, issue tokens, and implement complex business logic, which makes it more powerful than traditional tree or map data structures.

-Like regular contracts, sub-contracts require a deposit that gets returned when destroyed.
-This incentivizes recycling unused sub-contracts to prevent state bloat.
-Alephium's maps leverage this same sub-contract system and inherit these properties.
+Like regular contracts, sub contracts require a deposit that gets returned when destroyed.
+This incentivizes recycling unused sub contracts to prevent state bloat.
+Alephium's maps leverage this same sub contract system and inherit these properties.

-The key to understand the sub-contracts system lies in how contract ids are constructed.
+The key to understand the sub contracts system lies in how contract ids are constructed.
 For regular contracts, the contract id is derived by combining the transaction id that created the contract, the index of the contract creation output within that transaction, and the contract's group number using the following formula:

 ```
 contractId = dropRight(blake2b(txId || output index), 1) || group number